Star Television Network: History

 Missing the September 1, 1989 affiliate total deadline, the network, under the Star branding (its second & final name change), pushed back its launch to September 1990.
 As of August 12, 1990, there were 21 signed stations reaching 13.7 million households.
 Also, Star moved operations to a rented studio in Winter Park, Florida.
 Additionally, broadcasting hours were reduced to 8 hours a day, plus 4 hours of infomercials.
 The network expected to have revenue reach $100 million in its second year of operations.
 By July 1990, Star had been granted a federal permit for a station in Austin, Minnesota.

 Star launched on September 29, 1990 with 10 affiliates reaching 9 million homes, as the additional stations were not ready or failed to receive FCC approval.
 With fewer stations, the network sold less through the infomercials, thus not meeting company goals.
 The infomercial companies were having their own problems, and thus unable to produce newer shows.
 Lang could not add more funding into the company due to difficulties at Lang Communications.
 Lang and the company sought out other investors, to no avail.

 Star ceased operations on Monday, January 14, 1991, at 4:00 a.m.
 EST. All 25 staffers working for the network were laid off.

+Aftermath

+After Star's shutdown, another attempt at a viable fifth television network would be made in 1993, 2 years after, when the Warner Bros.
+Domestic Television Distribution subsidiary of Time Warner would partner with the BHC Communications subsidiary of Chris-Craft Industries to launch the Prime Time Entertainment Network (PTEN).
+That network would eventually cease operations in 1995 when both of the network's parent companies went off on their own.
+It would also be in that year that a new viable fifth television network would be launch by one of PTEN's parent companies; Warner Bros. would partner with the Tribune Broadcasting subsidiary of the Tribune Company to launch The WB Television Network.
+Meanwhile, PTEN's other parent company would launch a viable sixth television network: the United Television subsidiary of Chris-Craft would partner with the Paramount Television subsidiary of Viacom to launch the United Paramount Network (UPN), though both The WB and UPN would jointly be recognized as the fifth major TV network, due to both having launched at around the same time in order to compete with Fox.

+Both The WB and UPN would eventually be replaced in 2006 by The CW Network, another viable fifth major television network joint venture between CBS Corporation (successor to the original Viacom & eventual full owner of UPN) & Warner Bros.
+Meanwhile, with the launch of The CW in 2006, News Corporation, then the parent company of Fox, would take its stations formerly affiliated with UPN & use them to launch in 2006 what then was the newest sixth television network, MyNetworkTV.
+However, by 2009, amidst poor ratings and viewership, MyNetworkTV would be switched from a TV network to broadcast TV syndication service.